 4. The Right Temperature for Your Calathea Zebrina

 These tropical beauties prefer warmer climates than those that are cooler, as you might expect given their demand for humidity.
-Calatheas prefer to live in temperatures ranging from 65 to 85 degrees Fahrenheit (18 to 20 degrees Celsius).
+Calatheas prefer to live in temperatures ranging from 65°F to 85°F (18°C to 20°C).

-As a result, it’s critical to keep your indoor temperatures above 60 degrees Fahrenheit (15.5 degrees Celsius) at all times.
+As a result, it’s critical to keep your indoor temperatures above 60°F (15.5°C) at all times.

 Calatheas, as previously noted, are just more difficult houseplants to keep alive, at the end of the day.
 They’re lovely, but they’re also capable of driving you insane.
 They’re also one of the more expressive houseplants, so if they’re not feeling well, they’ll let you know.

 Some warning indications that your Calathea’s care needs to be tweaked include: